 Of course, you don't have to attend games in person to enjoy the sport, even if you're a superfan.
 Game day is a terrific excuse to throw a football party, or attend one with friends!

-- college football party supplies, including themed invitations, decorations and games.
+- Theme: Go all out for your game day gathering with a cool selection of college football party supplies, including themed invitations, decorations and games.

 - Football food: Prepare a tasty selection of game day treats, including tailgate grilling recipes, a football cake and other football party recipes.